 Features You Must Consider

-The “last” is the term used to describe the width of the boot.
-Lasts in ski boots for wide feet will typically be 102mm to 104mm in length.
+The width of the forefoot is referred to as the last.
+The length of the lasts in wide ski boots will normally range from 102mm to 104mm.
 This means a wider forefoot area that is better suited for people who have wider feet.

 The flex index tells you how flexible or stiff your boots are.
 Flex indexes range from about 60 to 130, with 60 being the most flexible, and over 100 being less flexible.